mcmcgrath13/bike-tour-blog/content/blog/2022-06-30-day-39-welcome-to-wisconsin/index.md

 ## A Roller Coaster Day

 I had breakfast with Bill and Michelle this morning in a foggy campground, then we parted ways.
-Then headed east and me continuing on west.
+Them headed east and me continuing on west.

 This morning started with a big hill out of Crystal Falls.
 I saw it looming in the distance when I turned into the campground last night, so I knew it was coming.
 It wasn’t as bad as I expected, which was a pleasant surprise.
 It was far from the only hill today - there were lots of rollers and climbers throughout the day.